 Agust D aka Suga, the lead rapper and composer of BTS, started his musical journey as an underground rapper and was popular as ‘Gloss’ — a wordplay on his Korean name, Yoongi, which means ‘to shine.’

 Agust D has released two mixtapes, Agust D (2016) and D-2 (2020), until now, with the rapper spitting hard-hitting bars on mental health and psycho-social disabilities in tracks like “140503 at Dawn” and “The Last.”
 The rapper is also extremely popular for his diss tracks, mostly his masterful creation “Daechwita” from D-2.
 With the track, Agust D went ahead to become the first South Korean artist to ever hit number one on the Billboard Rap digital songs chart.

 With respect to combined projects, Agust D got lucky to collaborate with his role models such as Tablo, Tukutz and Mithra Jin for their 2019 song “Eternal Sunshine.”
-Meanwhile, his latest rap collab includes 2022 hit single, “That That,” for “Gangnam Style” famed PSY’s full-length album, Psy 9th.
+Meanwhile, his latest rap collab includes the 2022 hit single, “That That,” for “Gangnam Style” famed PSY’s full-length album, Psy 9th.

 The rapper is also set for his first-ever solo world tour — starting on 26 April in New York.
 The tour spans Indonesia, Thailand, Singapore, and Japan and finally ends in Seoul on 25 June.

 One of the most popular South Korean rappers belonging to an iconic group, J-Hope is also a songwriter and record producer.
 The artist was first a member of the underground dance team Neuron, but after his debut with BTS, J-Hope cultivated a liking for rap, trained for years, and finally debuted as one of the three rappers of the group.